numpy/numpy/numpy/linalg/lapack_lite/README.rst

 module.
 The scripts in this directory can be used to create these files automatically from a directory of LAPACK source files.

 You'll need `plex 2.0.0dev`_, available from PyPI, installed to do the appropriate scrubbing.
+As of writing, **this is only available for python 2.7**, and is unlikely to ever be ported to python 3.

 .. _plex 2.0.0dev: https://pypi.python.org/pypi/plex/